ChristopherGatt/Password-Generator/README.md

 create a random number function

+Now create a Loop function

-Then password is generated, We need to create a return function to do this
+Then password is generated, We need to create a return function